Get cover to suit your budget and lifestyle.

 Health insurance for grommets

-Medicare and private health insurance can cover you.
-Here's how.
+Both medicare and private health insurance can cover grommets, but costs can vary.

 When might you need grommets in your ears?

 There are a few reasons you might need grommets.
 These include:

 If you have multiple ear infections